Position Title: Programs and Digital Content Intern (Hybrid)

 Interns may participate in a variety of research projects to inform upcoming events and publications to be featured on AGSIW’s website.
 Interns will also occasionally conduct project-based research.

-Interns will manage the reception desk and receive visitors during the work day.
-(Note: The internship is currently virtual.)
+Interns will manage the reception desk and receive visitors during in-person events and meetings.

 - Other tasks as necessary